jphalimi/PythonForMIC/Doc/documenting/markup.rst

        Spam or ham the foo.

-The signatures of object methods or data attributes should not include the class name, but be nested in a class directive.
-The generated files will reflect this nesting, and the target identifiers (for HTML output) will use both the class and method name, to enable consistent cross-references.
-If you describe methods belonging to an abstract protocol such as context managers, use a class directive with a (pseudo-)type name too to make the index entries more informative.
+The signatures of object methods or data attributes should always include the type name (``.. method:: FileInput.input(...)``), even if it is obvious from the context which type they belong to; this is to enable consistent cross-references.
+If you describe methods belonging to an abstract protocol, such as "context managers", include a (pseudo-)type name too to make the index entries more informative.

 The directives are:

-.. describe:: c:function
+.. describe:: cfunction

    Describes a C function.
 The signature should be given as in C, e.g.::

-      .. c:function:: PyObject* PyType_GenericAlloc(PyTypeObject *type, Py_ssize_t nitems)
+      .. cfunction:: PyObject* PyType_GenericAlloc(PyTypeObject *type, Py_ssize_t nitems)

    This is also used to describe function-like preprocessor macros.
 The names of the arguments should be given so they may be used in the description.